snowyu/ikb/README.md

 1. Each key is a knowledge item
 1. A knowledge item only one explanation(not allow to have multiple explanations)
-1. the `"key path"` indicates inheritance relationship(ISA) of the knowledge.
+1. The `"key path"` indicates inheritance relationship(ISA) of the knowledge.
+1. The key's inheritor called subkey of the key.
 1. The key with `"attributes"` represents meronymy relationship(HASA).
    * The `"value"` is a special `"attribute"`.
 1. The key with `"actions"` means executable functions or the key issued.